 Visitors must pay a daily entrance fee at the park’s entrance station.
 This fee is an added cost to the regular camping fees.
 RVers should enter the park through the main entrance and follow the road to the campground area, located in the back of the park.

 If you’ve always wanted to enjoy the beautiful Snake River, this is the KOA campground for you.
 With eight boat docks and a fuel dock, you’ll be able to fully experience this legendary river.
-The campground also has a walking path along the river, a restaurant, store and sandy beach. pull-through sites can accommodate most rigs up to 45 feet in length and have 50-amp hookup options available.
+The campground also has a walking path along the river, a restaurant, store, and sandy beach.
+Pull-through sites can accommodate most rigs up to 45 feet in length and have 50-amp hookup options available.
 There are more than 60 lovely paved RV sites as well as camping cabins and tent sites that can accommodate pop-up campers and truck campers.

-If you are uncomfortable with nature, or you need some gear to get started with outdoor activities, Idaho’s First Time Adventure Program is for you!
+If you are a novice to nature, or you need some gear to get started with outdoor activities, Idaho’s First Time Adventure Program is for you!
 At Hells Gate State Park, a knowledgeable staff member teams up with your family to give you the tools to make adventuring a little less stressful.
 The park provides instruction and some of the gear you might need to camp, bike, and birdwatch inside of the park.
 Make adventuring a life-long experience!
 Contact the park for more information.

 Lewis and Clark’s search for an inland waterway to the Pacific Ocean brought their expedition right through the heart of Idaho.
-At the Lewis and Clark Discovery center, visitors can watch a 32-minute video and view the center’s exhibits to learn more about the famous expedition.
+At the Lewis and Clark Discovery Center, visitors can watch a 32-minute video and view the center’s exhibits to learn more about the famous expedition.
 The center sits along the banks of the Snake River and includes a two-acre interpretive plaza, beautiful sculptures, and a gift shop.